HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 Returns true if a certain stream is a live stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 #### protected void ChangeVideoContent(int playerIndex, string url)
 Change video content at run time of a certain stream.
 The **url** is the new content that will be running on the stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+#### public void SetLogLevel(LogLevel logLevel)
+Establishes the amount of logs to be shown.
+The log level to be used (0 : DEBUG, 1 : INFO, 2 : WARNING, 3 : ERROR, 4 : NONE)